Middlebury is constantly housing different groups of people:

-- Special Collection sites (Beginning May 6th): Unwanted reuseable items.
+- Special Collection sites (Beginning May 6th): Unwanted reusable items.
 Each site consists of six containers, one for each of the following: clothing/textiles; non perishable food/ health and beauty items; books; small appliances/electronics; batteries; CFL (compact fluorescent) bulbs.

-- Drop Zones (Beginning May 13th, look for the green & white signs): All large items such as furniture, carpets, lamps, wood, large appliances, bicycles, cardboard boxes (broken down), and any other reuseable items.
+- Drop Zones (Beginning May 13th, look for the green & white signs): All large items such as furniture, carpets, lamps, wood, large appliances, bicycles, cardboard boxes (broken down), and any other reusable items.

 1) Student Storage Concessions:

 Campus Storage is your on-campus option for summer storage.
 As the only full-service storage option available we reduce the hassle of moving out while saving you money.
 Not only do we pick your things up right from your dorm room, we’ll even deliver it to your room in the fall, so everything is waiting for you when you return to campus.